-The Latin Placement Exam is scheduled by the Office of the Dean of Students during the Orientation period for new students, usually the Monday before classes begin: for details contact the Dean's office or [[glirby, Professor Irby]].
+The Latin Placement Exam is scheduled by the Office of First Year Experience during the Orientation period for new students, usually the Monday before classes begin: for details contact [[glirby, Professor Irby]].

 A student may fulfill the language requirement (in Latin) at the College of William and Mary by any of the following ways: